Healthy, well-maintained green lawn in front of a Georgetown, Texas home

 No. Georgetown Lawn Guide is an independent guide to lawn care in Georgetown, TX and Williamson County.
 We publish pricing and care guidance and connect homeowners with local operators who do the work.
 We do not mow lawns.

-How do operators get listed — do they pay you?
+How do operators get listed?
+Do they pay you?

 Operators do not pay for placement.
 Using the guide and requesting a match is free for homeowners, with no obligation.
 We make money from the guide itself, not from selling rankings.